baliemna2222-dev/ESP32-Mecanum-Car/README.md

 <table>
 <tr>
 <td width="60%" valign="top">

-A collaborative build by **Emna Ben Ali** and **Mohamed Ben Ali** — an **ESP32-powered omnidirectional robot** built on **mecanum wheels**, giving it true **360° freedom of movement** — forward, backward, sideways, diagonal, and pure rotation — all without turning its chassis.
-Every command is sent wirelessly over **WiFi**, so the robot responds live with **zero lag control** from a browser or app interface.
+An **ESP32-powered mecanum car** developed collaboratively by **Emna Ben Ali** and **Mohamed Ben Ali**.

-No Ackermann steering.
-No blind spots.
-No wasted turning radius.
+This project demonstrates how mecanum wheels can provide smooth **360° omnidirectional movement**, allowing the car to move forward, backward, sideways, diagonally, and rotate in place without changing its orientation.

-Just pure, fluid, omnidirectional motion.
+The car is controlled wirelessly over **WiFi**, enabling responsive, real-time control through a web interface.
+Built by combining embedded systems, robotics, and wireless communication, the project offers a practical foundation for learning, experimentation, and future robotic applications.

 </td>
 <td>